mulle-nat-stash/mulle-bootstrap/README.md

 ```

 > If that doesn't work for some reason, try to
-> `brew untap mulle-kybernetik/software` it and then retry.
+> `brew untap mulle-kybernetik/software` and then retry.

 ## What mulle-bootstrap can do for you